themightyatom/trinityjs/README.md

 The server uses Express, Handlebars and MariaDB for storage.
 Other databases could be used.
 The sample clients are written in vanilla js, with the only dependencies being [threejs](https://threejs.org/) and [JQuery](https://jquery.com/)
+The current [threejs](https://github.com/mrdoob/three.js/) build (version 144) is included in the repository.

 ## Target Users